EdgeVerve/oe-batch-processing/README.md

 # Batch Processing

 ## Installation and Quick Start
-To install, clone this project, change to the `batch-processing` directory, and run `npm install`.
+To install, clone this project, change to the `oe-batch-processing` directory, and run `npm install`.

 To try some samples, run -